 Epilepsy Resource Room

-- Community employment, wellness, and respite services
+- Community employment, wellness, and respite services.

-- Epilepsy Foundation New England programs, camps, emergency aid, and more
+- EFNE programs, camps, emergency aid, and more.

-- Epilepsy self-management programs
+- Epilepsy self-management programs.

-- Information and referrals to transportation, housing, food, and other local community and state social services
+- Information and referrals to transportation, housing, food, and other local community and state social services.

-- Others living with epilepsy that are linked to the Epilepsy Foundation New England
+- Others living with epilepsy who are linked to EFNE.

-- School and workplace education programs
+- School and workplace education programs.

-- Support groups for adults, youth, and parents of children with epilepsy
+- Support groups for adults, youth, and parents of children with epilepsy.

 HOBSCOTCH (HOme Based Self-management and COgnitive Training CHanges lives) is a behavioral program designed to address memory and attention problems for people with epilepsy.

 HOBSCOTCH uses certain psychological strategies (self-management and problem-solving therapy) to improve memory function in people with seizures.
-The program is designed to help adults with seizures to find ways to manage and cope with memory problems in order to lead a happier, more productive life.
+The program is designed to help adults with seizures find ways to manage and cope with memory problems to lead a happier, more productive life.
 The program is simple, cost-effective, and requires only a few visits to your doctor’s office.